vhavlena/detano/README.md

 # Automata-based Detection of Network Anomalies

+Detano toolsuite is tailored for learning probabilistic automata (Alergia algorithm with extensions) and anomaly detection in ICS networks based on probabilistic automata.

+### Installation

 To run the tools you need to have installed Python 3 with the following packages
 - dataclasses
 - bidict
 - bitarray
 - numpy
 - scipy
-- FAdo for Python 3 (install via `requirements.txt`)
+- FAdo for Python 3

 These packages you can install using the `pip3` util.
+Or you can use the provided `requirements.txt` file (all dependencies can be installed via `pip3 install -r requirements.txt`).

 ### Automata Format